OCamlPro/superbol-studio-oss/sphinx/commands.rst

 * :code:`--caching`   Enable caching (enabled by default)

+* :code:`--force-syntax-diagnostics`   Force reporting of syntax error and hint diagnostics for dialects other than COBOL85 (for which they are always enabled)

 * :code:`--no-caching`   Disable caching (enabled by default)

 * :code:`--storage-directory DIR`   Directory under which to store cache data --- prevents the creation of a "_superbol" storage directory at the root of project trees.